 God revealed to Irene the time when her life was about to end.
 She found a new tomb and asked followers to close it with a large stone after she had gone inside.
 When they came again several days later, they found it empty.

-On this day we read Acts 10: 21-33, in which the apostle Peter "shakes up" the community by unlawfully meeting with a non-Jew, Cornelius.
+In Acts 10: 21-33, we read that the apostle Peter "shakes up" the community by unlawfully meeting with a non-Jew, Cornelius.
 The great martyr Saint Irene also shook things up and was accused of "destroying royalty."
 Their "unlawful" actions were for the same reason: they were servants of the King.